mariomac/easyrpc/README.md

 easyrpc
 =======

-Automatic RPC stubs generation for (initially) Java.
+Automatic RPC stubs generation for (at the moment) Java.

 Features:
 * Easy to adopt
 * Client-side and server-side stubs generation at runtime
-* Will support multiple communication protocols (AMQP, Http...)
+* HTTP communication layer.
+AMQP 1.0 very soon.
-* Will support multiple data formatting: JSON, Protocol Buffers, Thrift, XML...
+* JSON-RPC 2.0 serialization.
-* Efficient communication
+* Serializes POJOs and Collections (return values and parameters)

-Here is an previous idea about how it will work:
+How it works:

 Server side
 -----------